openpracticelibrary/openpracticelibrary/src/pages/practice/pestel-analysis.md

   - value
 mobiusTag: discovery
 icon: https://live.staticflickr.com/8115/8676632854_e841ae26a8_n.jpg
+whatIs: >-
-whatIs: PESTEL analysis is a framework for scanning the environment for factors that could impact an organization's market, business position, and/or operational strategies.
+  PESTEL analysis is a framework for scanning the environment for factors that could impact an organization's market, business position, and/or operational strategies.

+  Context helps to identify and frame *why* an organization should pursue a particular strategy.
 whyDo: >-
   PESTEL analysis is particularly useful before embarking on any new strategy (ex. new line of business, new geographic market, business transformation,